OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 ## Elastic and IPAM Integration

-In addition to Terraform and Ansible logic, drivers may also include optional support for Elastic and IPAM drivers:
+In addition to Terraform and Ansible logic, drivers include optional support for Elastic and IPAM drivers:

-- **Elastic driver**: Automates the request and release of public IP addresses from the cloud provider.
+- **Elastic driver**: automates the request and release of public IP addresses from the cloud provider.
 This is useful for services that require access from the internet.
-- **IPAM driver**: Manages internal IP address allocation and ensures each VM receives a valid and unique IP during provisioning.
+- **IPAM driver**: manages internal IP address allocation and ensures each VM receives a valid and unique IP during provisioning.

 Both components are fully supported by OneForm and integrated into the networking phase.
 For detailed information on how to implement and configure them, refer to the dedicated [Elastic and IPAM Drivers section]().

-Here is an example of how these drivers should be added to the driver directory:
+Here is an example of how these drivers are added to the driver directory:

 ```default
 mycloud/